Season of Nonviolence

 Livestream also available

-As the author of the 2023 NAACP Image Award-winning book, Black Joy: Stories of Resistance, Resilience, and Restoration, Tracey Michae’l Lewis-Giggetts will present a blueprint for making space for Black joy in the world, workplace, the classroom, and our neighborhoods.
-She will highlight how this is a form of wellness and liberation work that can and should be a core value in any and all diversity, equity, and inclusion efforts.
+As the author of the 2023 NAACP Image Award-winning book, Black Joy: Stories of Resistance, Resilience, and Restoration, Tracey Michae’l Lewis-Giggetts presented a blueprint for making space for Black joy in the world, workplace, the classroom, and our neighborhoods.
+She highlighted how this is a form of wellness and liberation work that can and should be a core value in any and all diversity, equity, and inclusion efforts.

 About Tracey M. Lewis-Giggetts